PARVATI-UNITN/PYTHON-10dni/README.md

 the script prints that the number is an Armstrong number; otherwise, it states that it is not.
 This script effectively determines whether a given number satisfies the Armstrong number condition using straightforward iteration and arithmetic operations.

+Denomination of Currency: This code prompts the user to input an amount in Indian Rupees and calculates how many notes and coins of various denominations (2000, 500, 200, 100, 50, 20, 10, 5, 2, and 1 INR) are needed to represent that amount.
+It uses integer division and the modulus operator to determine the number of each denomination step-by-step, breaking down the remaining amount as it processes each note or coin.
+Finally, it outputs the total amount alongside the count of each denomination, formatted for clarity, making it easy for users to see how the total is composed.

 7- 07dni:

 Interview Program